cognicraftcc/ollama-chat/README.md

 # ollama-chat
-Streamlit chat app using LLMs in Ollama docker backend.
-Now you can access Ollama using a browser with the markdown responses correctly display.
-You can even access from your phone or tablet once you've installed this on your computer.
+Streamlit chat app using LLMs in Ollama docker backend to interact with the difference models available.
+Now you can access Ollama using a browser with the markdown responses rendered in the display.
+You can even access it from your phone or tablet once you've installed this on your computer.

 To run: